Epicalable/JARVIS/README.md

 J.A.R.V.I.S was inspired by by Tony Stark's A.I "J.A.R.V.I.S" from the Iron Man movies from Marvel.
 Paving the way for my dream to create a bot which can help me in automation by keeping me informed, updated and productive.

 ## What python packages are needed to run J.A.R.V.I.S (Requirements)?
-In order for J.A.R.V.I.S to work at full capacity a few 3rd party python packages
+In order for J.A.R.V.I.S to work at full capacity a few 3rd party python packages will be required to be installed:
 1. pip install PySimpleGUI == 4.33.0
 2. pip install requests == 2.25.1
 3. pip install beautifulsoup4 == 4.9.3